tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If a given secret is not available, then the 0-value consisting of a string of Hash.length zeroes is used.
 Note that this does not mean skipping rounds, so if PSK is not in use Early Secret will still be HKDF-Extract(0, 0).

-Note: There are multiple potential Early Secret values depending on which PSK the server ultimately selects.

-Note: For the computation of the binder_secret, the label is "external psk binder key" for external PSKs and "resumption psk binder key" for resumption PSKs.
+For the computation of the binder_secret, the label is "external psk binder key" for external PSKs and "resumption psk binder key" for resumption PSKs.
 The different labels prevents the substitution of one type of PSK for the other.

+There are multiple potential Early Secret values depending on which PSK the server ultimately selects.
+The client will need to compute one for each potential PSK; if no PSK is selected, it will then need to compute the early secret corresponding to the zero PSK.

 ## Updating Traffic Keys and IVs {#updating-traffic-keys}